24 Hours Hotline: +86 137-3541-1378

 • Place&Transport: Lhasa-Chengdu by Flight

-• Today's Activities: Flight to Chengdu, Wuhou Temple, Jinli Ancient Street, Wenshu Temple
+• Today's Activities: Flight to Chengdu, Wuhou Shrine, Jinli Ancient Street, Wenshu Temple

 • Accommodation: 4-star, 5-star, or unique local brand hotels

-Today, you have the day free to relax and enjoy some leisure time at your own pace until it’s time for your flight to Chengdu.
+Enjoy a leisurely morning before meeting your guide and driver in the afternoon for your transfer to the airport and flight to Chengdu.
 In the afternoon, our guide and driver will pick you up at your hotel and transfer you to the airport for your flight, which takes about 2 hours.
 Upon your arrival in Chengdu, our local guide will be waiting for you at the exit of the airport, holding a welcoming sign that says "Your Way Holiday."
 With a warm greeting, your guide will escort you to your hotel where you can check in and unwind.
 The rest of the day is yours to explore the city at your own pace or simply relax in your hotel after your journey.
 Chengdu, with its relaxed atmosphere and culinary delights, offers a wonderful opportunity to get acclimated to the city before your next adventure.

 Your Way Holiday in Chengdu